Uvacoder/xxx-notes-twhite2/src/site/notes/Ideas.md

 I know it sounds ridiculous but I was watching a YouTube video on malware and I thought about macOS disk images and pkg files, both of which are basically folders, or glorified containers.

-I wondered if you could possibly distribute [[Malware\|Malware]] in either one of these containers, specifically through pirated software.
+I wondered if you could possibly distribute [[Malware/Malware\|Malware]] in either one of these containers, specifically through pirated software.

 Ok great.
 Got the malware installed and it is executable.
 But ah.
 Apple has Gatekeeper, a security tool to prevent the installation of malicious software.